Cannabis Banking

 What Can Be Done?

-Congress should allow state-licensed cannabis businesses to participate in the banking system and remove the risk that banks and other financial services providers will face legal liability, or regulatory, civil, or even criminal penalties just for providing services to legitimate state cannabis businesses and their service providers.
+Congress should allow state-licensed cannabis businesses to participate in the banking system and remove the risk that banks and other financial services providers will face legal liability, regulatory, civil, or even criminal penalties for providing services to state-licensed cannabis businesses and their service providers.
+Congress should support and pass the Secure and Fair Enforcement (SAFE) Banking Act (S. 4942/ H.R.
+9471), which previously passed in the House and Senate Banking Committee with bipartisan support.

 Learn more in-depth about cannabis banking here.